zerostaticthemes/jekyll-serif-theme/cv.md

 ## On what we can work together

-I am a Full Stack developer working with Python3.
-You would like to contact me if you will be working on a Python API.
+I am a Full Stack developer and love to create different Python APIs, especially if Machine learning is involved.

 ### Tools I am currently using